 - The easiness to buy – Whether the business is run online or have a physical presence, always make it easier for the customers to make a purchase .
 If the buying process is complicated, that will drive the customers away.
 In that aspect, a good example for an online store is thelott.com where Australian lottos are sold.

 Focusing on core competencies allow the business to position for a selected market group.
 The core product or service will define the core market.
 It is important to device selling methods for the core group of products or services.
 The question needs to be asked is, “What sort of advertisement will suit for that core group and how and where to run those advertisements?” .
 One good example is, Bentley cars never advertise in local ‘Leader’ Newspapers.

 How to deal with your customers

-Your business won’t survive, if you don’t find customers.
-So it is important to satisfy and exceed the expectations of your clients.
+No business will survive without customers.
+So it is important to satisfy and exceed the expectations of the clients.

-Your clients also value the way you treat them.
+The clients also value the way the business treats them.
 Though every business has the right to extend best behaviour to their most valuable clients, it is important not to create bad blood among the rest.
-As a businessman soon you will find that all clients are not profitable clients.
-Some of your clients’ in fact could be a drain on your profitability.
-Even your least profitable clients may turn out to be good referrals.
-It is important to make your clients feel welcome in your establishment, whatever shape, race or colour they are off.
-People always fear rejection, being criticised or not respected.
-Make your customers feel that they are valued and welcomed whole heartedly.
-Over attention may also annoy your customers so ensure that you draw the line appropriately.
-Always be a good listener to your customers.
+All the clients of a business need not be profitable clients.
+Some of the clients’ in fact could be a drain on the profitability.
+But even the least profitable clients may turn out to be good referrals.
+So it is important to make any client feel welcome in the establishment, whatever shape, race or colour they are of.
+People always fear rejection, being criticised or not been respected.
+Make the customers feel that they are valued and welcomed whole heartedly.
+Over attention may also annoy the customers so ensure that you draw the line appropriately.
+An over- friendly supplier at a restaurant could turn out to be a turn off for many of their clients.
+Always be a good listener to the customers.
 Listen carefully and help them define their need.
-Most of the time customers are found to have a vague idea of what they want.
+Most of the time customers are found to have very vague idea of what they want.